Ashil10/Charge-Flow-Mini-Project-S6/README.md

 ## Acknowledgements

-This Project was done by Felix Sabu ,Aneeth P Biju and myself as part of the MINI PROJECT during the Sixth Semester.
+This Project was done by Aneeth P Biju , K P Ashil and myself as part of the MINI PROJECT during the Sixth Semester.